tkurtbond/tkurtbond.github.io/posts/2022/06/14/lisp-style-trampolines-in-common-lisp-c-ada-oberon-2-and-revised-oberon/index.rst

-the record hierarchy provided by `Type Extensions`_, providing a appealingly simple and direct design for object-oriented programming that was later adopted by the Ada_ programming language in a more complicated and confusing manner, as might be expected by Ada_'s plethora of design goals and constraints.
+the record hierarchy provided by `Type Extensions`_, providing a appealingly simple and direct design for object-oriented programming that was later adopted by the Ada_ programming language in a more complicated and subtle version, as might be expected by Ada_'s plethora of design goals and constraints.
 (Here's a couple of papers that mention it: `Object-oriented programming through type extension in Ada 9X`__ (ADAOO1PDF_) and `Integrating Object-Oriented